-The maximum Btrieve key size is 255.
-When a column is nullable and indexed a segmented key is created with 1 byte for the null indicator and a maximum 254 bytes from the column indexed.
+The maximum Btrieve key size is 255 or 1024, depending on the Btrieve file format.
+When a column is nullable and indexed a segmented key is created with 1 byte for the null indicator and a maximum of 254 or 1023 bytes from the column indexed.
 VARCHAR columns differ from CHAR columns in that either length byte (Btrieve lstring) or a zero terminating byte (Btrieve zstring) are reserved, increasing the effective storage by 1 byte.
 NVARCHAR (Btrieve wzstring) columns differ from NCHAR columns in that a zero terminating character is reserved, increasing the effective storage by 2 bytes.